federicotorrielli/stableKnowledge/README.md

 # stableKnowledge

-A synset-to-image-to-description custom pipeline using Stable Diffusion, CLIP and BLIP to discover new frontiers in the world of Natural Language Processing!
+A synset-to-image-to-description custom pipeline using Stable Diffusion and BLIP to discover new frontiers in the world of Natural Language Processing!

 ## Installation